 The insider's city guide to where to shop, walk, scoff and hang out.

-Arty, off-beat and yet not too cool for school, Salisbury is the only city in Wiltshire but boy what a gem it is.
-Toxic nerve agents aside, it’s full of medieval splendour with a cluster of funky independent shops and restaurants and only a few short miles from the Neolithic splendour of Stonehenge, so when you’re bored of shopping, eating and drinking you can hot-foot it there and find your inner druid.
+A tad arty, off-beat and yet not too cool for school, Salisbury is the only city in Wiltshire but it’s a little gem.
+Toxic nerve agents aside, it’s full of medieval splendour with a cluster of funky independent shops and restaurants and only a few short miles from the Neolithic splendour of Stonehenge, so when you’re done with shopping, eating and drinking you can hot-foot it there and find your inner druid.

-on Fisherton Street is the place.
+Anokaa on Fisherton Street is the place for less run-of-the-mill Indian.
 Its street food style twice cooked beef vindaloo curry, chardonnay soaked crispy duck breast and Persian spice rub and oven roasted Gooshargh’s organic black leg chicken breast (try saying that after a couple of Tiger beers) will sort you out.
-Even their website declares this is “a beautiful place for beautiful people”.

 Salisbury is tiny, so for this read walkable.
 Easily do-able in a day, you’ll be able to catch the Cathedral (the home of one of four original surviving copies of Magna Carta), the old town and then head out along the River Avon to Old Sarum and back in time for lunch.